mahima672000/Programming-DSA/Binary Search/BinarySearch.md

 *if qn me sorted word is used high chances of binary search there*
+* finding a number in a given range is also indicateing binary search *

 ## Binary Search in a Sorted array
 ```class Solution {